 • Amount of time you spend in California versus amount of time you spend outside California.

-• Location of your spouse/RDP and children.
+• Location of your spouse/registered domestic partner and children.

 • Location of your principal residence.